-I tend to tongs tongs to lift the rolls out, but you can also get creative with two forks.
+I tend to use tongs to lift the rolls out, but you can also get creative with two forks.

 Pros: if you love crispy things out of the air fryer, you’ll love air-fried cinnamon rolls.
 The air frying is also quick and easy.

-Cons: the rolls were a touch to dry for my liking, and I wasn’t a fan of the crispy top (but you might be!).
+Cons: the rolls were a touch too dry for my liking, and I wasn’t a fan of the crispy top (but you might be!).

-Pros: the bottom of the cinnamon roll came out super crispy using this method, and it was pretty tasty
+Pros: the bottom of the cinnamon roll came out super crispy using this method, and it was really tasty

 How to store cinnamon rolls

-While you can technically refrigerate the cinnamon rolls, it’s not recommened.
+While you can technically refrigerate the cinnamon rolls, it’s not recommended.
 They tend to go quite tough after being in the fridge for a few hours.

 How to freeze cinnamon rolls

 To freeze already-baked cinnamon rolls, first, ensure that they’re fully cool.
-Next, individually wrap each cinnamon roll in plastic wrap.
-Place the wrapped cinnamon rolls into a labeled airtight freezer bag.
-Remove any excess air and freeze for up to one month.
+Next, individually wrap each cinnamon roll in plastic wrap and place the wrapped cinnamon rolls into a freezer bag or airtight container.
+Freeze for up to one month.